PaulWheatcroft/owery-joinery/README.md

  - Add new products.
 So that I can add new items to the product catalogue myself.
  - Amend current products details.
 So that I can change products in the catalogue myself.
  - Remove prodcuts from the catalogue.
 So that I can keep the product catalogue current.
+ - Set a paroduct to discontinued.
+So that I can keep the product catalogue current without deleting the product.
+ - Set a product to on offer.
+So I can highlight products where the price has been reduced.
  - Set the job status of an order based on business processes.
 So that the customer and workshop can see the work schedule and progress.
  - Print off an order.
 So that I can pass this to the workshop to progress the order.